Emergent gravity from the IIB matrix model and cancellation of a cosmological constant: Emergent gravity

 \subsubsection{Emerging spacetime}

-It has been argued that the IIB matrix model~\cite{IKKT-1997,Aoki-etal-review-1999} can give rise to some type of spacetime lattice and an emergent spacetime metric.
+It has been submitted that the IIB matrix model~\cite{IKKT-1997,Aoki-etal-review-1999} can give rise to some type of spacetime lattice and an emergent spacetime metric.
 The authors of Ref.~\cite{Aoki-etal-review-1999}, in particular, have argued that ``the space-time is dynamically determined from the eigenvalue distributions of the matrices'' (quote from the Abstract) and that ``the invariance under a permutation of the eigenvalues leads to the invariance of the low-energy effective action under general coordinate transformations'' (quote from Sec.~4.2).
 Most likely, the basic idea is correct, but, strictly speaking, the matrices in Refs.~\cite{IKKT-1997,Aoki-etal-review-1999} are mere integration variables and there is no small dimensionless parameter to motivate a saddle-point approximation.
-A possible solution of this puzzle has been provided by the recent suggestion that the so-called master field may play a crucial role for the emergence of a classical spacetime, indeed as eigenvalues but now the eigenvalues of the IIB-matrix-model master-field matrices.
+A possible solution of this puzzle has been provided by the recent suggestion that the so-called master field controls the emergence of a classical spacetime, indeed as eigenvalues but now the eigenvalues of the IIB-matrix-model master-field matrices.

 This new conceptual idea was proposed in Ref.~\cite{Klinkhamer2021-master}, which also contains an explicit procedure on how to extract the classical spacetime from the IIB-matrix-model master-field matrices.
 Meanwhile, several follow-up research papers have appeared in Ref.~\cite{Klinkhamer2021-IIBmm-regulBB, Klinkhamer2021-IIBmm-master-field-sol-1, Klinkhamer2021-IIBmm-master-field-sol-2, Klinkhamer2021-IIBmm-master-field-sol-3}, together with two comprehensive reviews~\cite{Klinkhamer2021-EpiphanyConf,Klinkhamer2022-CorfuConf}.